REAL ID Act: Implementation

-The Real ID Act, enacted on May 11, 2005, specified that after three years, from May 11, 2008, federal agencies would no longer accept identification documents that did not satisfy the standards.
+The REAL ID Act, enacted on May 11, 2005, specified that after three years, from May 11, 2008, federal agencies would no longer accept any identification documents issued by states and territories that did not start issuing documents that satisfied the standards.
+The statute did not directly prohibit federal agencies from accepting non-compliant identification documents issued by compliant states and territories.
 However, due to widespread opposition and refusal by many state governments to implement the provisions, the deadline was extended numerous times.

-On January 29, 2008, DHS issued the Real ID regulations, specifying a gradual implementation schedule.
-Until May 11, 2008, states and territories would have to comply with the Real ID Act or request an extension, valid until December 31, 2009, and they could later request an additional extension to May 11, 2011.
+On January 29, 2008, DHS issued the REAL ID regulations, specifying a gradual implementation schedule.
+Until May 11, 2008, states and territories would have to comply with the REAL ID Act or request an extension, valid until December 31, 2009, and they could later request an additional extension to May 11, 2011.
 Documents issued by states and territories that were certified as compliant or that were granted an extension would continue to be accepted, even if the documents themselves did not satisfy the standards, until December 1, 2014, for people born after December 1, 1964, or until December 1, 2017, for others.
 After these last deadlines, identification documents themselves would have to satisfy the standards to be accepted by federal agencies.

 On March 7, 2011, DHS extended the deadline for states and territories to become compliant to January 15, 2013, but all identification documents continued to be accepted during 2013.
 On December 29, 2014, DHS extended the deadline for documents to satisfy the standards to October 1, 2020, regardless of age.

 Enforcement based on the issuing state or territory finally began in 2014 and 2015 for accessing federal facilities and in 2018 for boarding airline flights: